tnichols217/notes-old/APLang/Research Paper/Paper.md

 **Maintainability**

 Another great call for modularity is in the maintainability of such systems.
-With the example of NASA's robots again, modularity allowed
+With the example of NASA's robots again, modularity allowed these robot

 **Progessivity**